brakenick/arduino-tweeter/README.md

 # arduino-tweeter
-My project to create and IoT arduino project using Arduino.
+My project to create and IoT Arduino that can tweet.